elysemontano/elyse-lecture-notes/ruby-methods.md

     - Give the method a name
     - end the method with the word end
         * end is like the closing curly in javascript
-    - Indention is super important because we are not reliant on curly braces to show us the start and end places, our indentation is really going to know if something is missing.
+    - Indention is super important because we are not reliant on curly braces to show us the start and end places, our indentation is really going help us see if something is missing.
     - The most simple method we can create will just return a line of code.

 ```ruby